SAP-samples/cloud-extension-graph-sample/documentation/Set Up SAP Graph/README.md

   graphctl generate config [-f <config.jsonc>]
   ```

 4. Adapt the configuration if needed.
 A sample configuration file looks like this.
-Please ensure that the path field `/sap/opu/odata/sap/API_BUSINESS_PARTNER/` is specified along with the destination (created prior using SAP Extensibility Service) in configuration.
+Ensure that the path field `/sap/opu/odata/sap/API_BUSINESS_PARTNER/` is specified along with the destination (created prior using SAP Extensibility Service) in configuration.

 ```
 {